Follow us on Youtube, Tik Tok, Facebook and Instagram

 Finding Purpose Through the Pain

 Some people find renewed purpose.
 Others develop empathy and become a safe place for those going through similar battles.
-Others disc?over spiri?actual depth they never knew they had?.
+Others discover spiritual depth they never knew they had?.

 You don’t have to know the “purpose” of your? pain right away.
-Healing?g takes time.
-M?eaning reveals it? self slowly.
+Healing takes time.
+Meaning reveals itself slowly.

 Celebrating the Small Victories